Boynton Health offers COVID-19 testing on campus.

 About COVID-19 Testing Appointments

-Boynton Health offers COVID-19 testing by appointment only to University of Minnesota Twin Cities students, faculty, and staff.
-Testing is done within a secured area of the Recreation and Wellness Center (RecWell)—look for the white tent!
+Boynton Health offers COVID-19 testing by appointment only to University of Minnesota students, faculty, and staff systemwide.
+Testing is done within a secured area of the Recreation and Wellness Center (RecWell).
+Limited hours available for testing at the St. Paul Clinic in Coffey Hall as well.

 Please be aware: